 Another important part of this is being relentlessly responsive to emails and requests.
 Let people know that you’re working on assigned tasks and give realistic timeframes for your work.
 This way, you’ll reduce your employer’s stress and anxiety.
 Also, always show up on time (or early).

 There’s no harm in learning new skills and bettering your knowledge of the industry.
 Enrolling in short courses or online TAFE courses will help you to secure your place in the workforce, giving you valuable skills and knowledge that will make you an attractive prospect to employers.
-Enrol in an online course with TAFE Gippsland to get your foot in the door.
+Enrol in an online course or a short course with TAFE Gippsland to help get your foot in the door.

 For additional support after you graduate, don’t hesitate to get in touch with the team at TAFE Gippsland.
 You can call us on 1300 133 717 or make an enquiry online.